Sgraham6/Sean-Graham-Projects/README.md

 This folder holds files from an 8 week college class on SAS in spring 2022.
 One folder holds the projects completed over the first 7 weeks as well as the final project, and the other holds the datasets that were used.

 ### Big Data
 This folder holds files from an 8 week college class on Big Data in fall 2021.
 One folder holds the homework assignments completed over each week, and the other holds the three projects assigned in the course.
+It should be noted that in the class, it was only required to provide explanatory text for each problem in the project files.
+The problems in the homework files aren't explained as thoroughly.